-QPR (Question, Persuade, Respond)- Sophomore program run through the Health classes by health teachers.
+QPR (Question, Persuade, Refer) – Sophomore program run through the Health classes by health teachers.
 The focus of this program is for students to learn how to engage with a classmate who may be having suicidal thoughts and to understand the importance of asking for help from an adult if they feel their friend is at risk.

 SOS (Signs of Suicide) – Junior year program, presented in US History classes by counselors.
 SOS is specifically designed to teach students how to recognize the signs of suicide and mental health struggles in themselves or peers and to encourage students to reach out for help.
-Students learned ACT (Acknowledge, Care, Tell)
+Students learned ACT (Acknowledge, Care, Tell).

 Additional Activities and Projects to Promote Prevention: